 To add more fun to your training, you can also go hiking.
 If you can hike up and down the hills, it would be even better.
-This way you will be accustomed to this type and trails and can easily adapt when you trek in Nepal.
+This way you will be accustomed to this type and trail and can easily adapt when you trek in Nepal.

 Now, if you have easy access to hills nearby, don't miss out on them.
 If you hike in the mountainous regions, you will easily adapt when you find yourself trekking in Nepal.